Eurozone businesses outpace struggling British peers

 The data suggested that eurozone and Britain’s economic growth paths are diverging.

-The euro zone reading points to third quarter GDP expansion of 0.6%, IHS Markit said, matching second quarter growth and faster than the 0.4% predicted in a Reuters poll last month.
+The eurozone reading points to third quarter GDP expansion of 0.6 per cent, IHS Markit said, matching second quarter growth and faster than the 0.4 per cent predicted in a Reuters poll last month.

 Britain, which initially withstood the shock of the June 2016 Brexit vote before slowing sharply in early 2017, has outpaced the bloc’s economies over two-thirds of the time since recovery from the financial crisis began.

-But rising inflation and weak wage growth has curtailed household spending and it is expected to grow just half the euro zone's rate this quarter, 0.3%, then maintain that lacklustre pace through to the middle of next year.
+But rising inflation and weak wage growth has curtailed household spending and it is expected to grow just half the eurozone’s rate this quarter, 0.3 per cent, then maintain that lacklustre pace through to the middle of next year.

-Non-food sales remain at levels seen two years ago and separately today, credit card firm Barclaycard said British consumers increased their spending at a slower pace in August and fewer of them felt confident about their finances.
+Non-food sales remain at levels seen two years ago and, separately yesterday, credit card firm Barclaycard said British consumers increased their spending at a slower pace in August and fewer of them felt confident about their finances.

 Forward-looking indicators in the eurozone survey imply there will be little slowdown this month with new orders, backlogs of work, employment and an expectation gauge remaining strong.